 Or we could simply say bringing your hands together onto someone or something without squeezing yourself.
 How do you use yourself in this situation?
 How do you use your hands to operate on the world outside of you without, at the opposite end of your arms where they connect to your shoulders, without squeezing and compromising yourself?
 Can you grasp an object in the world outside without gripping and squeezing yourself?
 This is the essence of the hands on the back of the chair practice and the reason FM said it was fundamental to using your hands as an Alexander teacher.

-At this point we would say you, in your role as Alexander teacher, are putting your hands on Jane, your fictitious student in a non-doing way.
+At this point we would say you, in your role as Alexander teacher, are putting your hands on Jane, your fictitious student, in a non-doing way.
 In training teachers, helping trainees to achieve a good level of this is quite a long and difficult process, but essential.
 If a trainee teacher can reach this level they are learning how their own use is a fundamental instrument in guiding and helping their student.
 They are learning how that kind of non-doing contact establishes what I would now call a two-way communication channel between teacher and student.
-Two way because that open, elastic contact coming from the openness of the teacher’s whole body, lets sensory information about the student’s pattern of use flow back to the teacher from the contact of their hands on the student, while at the same time the relative elastic openness of the teacher’s total pattern of use flows into to the student’s nervous system, enhancing their sense of themselves and setting up the possibility of the student’s use being encouraged towards some of that openness.
-This is why there is rightly such an emphasis on non-doing in the use of the hands in Alexander teacher training.
+Two-way because that open, elastic contact coming from the openness of the teacher’s whole body, lets sensory information about the student’s pattern of use flow back to the teacher from the contact of their hands on the student, while at the same time the relative elastic openness of the teacher’s total pattern of use flows into to the student’s nervous system, enhancing their sense of themselves and setting up the possibility of the student’s use being encouraged towards some of that openness, enhancing their own ability to direct themself.
+This is why there is, rightly, such an emphasis on non-doing in the use of the hands in Alexander teacher training.
 Being able to establish that two-way communication channel is fundamental to hands-on teaching and must underlie everything else.
-Note also that it is not achieved by simply letting the hands be limp and floppy – no one could say that Walter Carrington, Dilys Carrington, or Peggy Williams (my main teachers) had limp hands but nor did their hands give the sense that you were being forcibly manipulated.
+Note also that it is not achieved by simply letting the hands be limp and floppy – no one could say that Walter Carrington, Dilys Carrington, or Peggy Williams (my main teachers), or Marjory Barlow or Elizabeth Walker or Margaret Goldie, had limp hands but nor did their hands give the sense that you were being forcibly manipulated.
 The continually generated muscular energy in the teacher that maintains their lively uprightness flows on through the teacher’s arms and hands, giving an open but energised quality that comes from the overall use pattern.
 As we shall see later in the detailed week by week programme, in the realm of Alexander teaching it could be said picturesquely that the hands are the ambassadors of the back!

 However, this is not the whole story, even though some trainings do not seem to get beyond this.
-After all, as soon as you go to move your student in some way, or to lift and move some part of their body, you are doing something more and therefore generating more muscular energy.
+After all, as soon as you go to move your student in some way, perhaps in and out of a chair, or to lift and move some part of their body, you are doing something more and therefore generating more muscular energy, as in my first example of lifting and moving an object in your home.
 In doing this you must also take care to be satisfying the two conditions outlined above so that while performing this extra action you do not lose that vital two-way communication channel.
-And further beyond that, if you were lucky enough to be around first generation teachers like Walter, Dilys, and Peggy, it was soon obvious that they were also at times using their hands more actively to coax you into better use along with the verbal instructions of how to direct yourself.
+And further beyond that, if you were lucky enough to be around first generation teachers like Walter, Dilys, Peggy, Elizabeth Walker etc. it was soon obvious that they were also at times using their hands more actively to coax you into better use along with the verbal instructions of how to direct yourself.
 I had many conversations with them about this, particularly with Walter, and they would say things like “Well, when you become more able to feel what’s happening in your student you will find your hands seem to know what to do to help the student.”
 Or as Walter also put it, “I can feel where and how my student is pulling themself down and I can use my hands to help them stop doing that to themselves.”